Transport in the Faroe Islands: Bus services

 The national bus network (Bygdaleiðir, Village routes) is operated by Strandfaraskip Landsins operating the characteristic blue buses.
-Most buses are modern and were built by the Volvo company.
+Most minibuses, buses and coaches in current service are built by either Volvo or Irisbus/Iveco.
+In 2024, they introduced their first Battery-Electric buses, the Iveco E-Way.
 The principal route is Tórshavn-Klaksvík (via the Norðoyatunnilin tunnel and Streymin Bridge).
 Although individual buses are generally owned by individuals or small companies, the timetables, fares, and levels of service are set by Strandfaraskip Landsins and the government.

 The municipalities of Tórshavn, Klaksvík, Eysturkommuna and Sunda operate their own free-of-charge local services, usually referred to as Bussleiðin.
 Tórshavn's Bussleiðin has five routes and is operated by the Tórshavn municipality.
 Like Bygdaleiðir, the actual buses are privately owned, but contracted to Bussleiðin.
 Klaksvík's service commenced in 2014.